 Upon arrival, you may be asked to change into a hospital gown, or you may be allowed to wear your own clothes.
 You’ll need to remove any metallic objects from your body, including jewelry.

-Cancer is assigned a stage between 1 and 4.
+Solid cancer tumors are assigned a stage between 0 and 4.
 Staging refers to how advanced a particular cancer is.
 For instance, stage 4 cancer is more advanced, has spread farther, and is usually more difficult to treat than stage 0 or 1 cancer.

 Your doctor can use images from the lung PET scan to determine the best course of treatment.